 Q: What is the most satisfying aspect of your role?
-Following a learner from start to finish.

 A: The most satisfying and rewarding aspect of my role is being part of our learner’s journey.
 From the initial meet to the learners fully completing the course and securing full time employment.